sushio4/hsss_encryption/README.md

 ### Hashing

-It is based on the Merkle–Damgård construction with my own one way compression function
+It is a Merkle–Damgård construction with my own one way compression function

 ![There should be diagram](/img/HSSS_hash.drawio.png)

 ### One way compression function

-It's a function that takes two 8 bit numbers and outputs one.
+It's a function that takes two 8 bit numbers and outputs one, its safety is based on how hard it is to solve higher degree polynomials.
 It works as follows, subscripts indicate singular bits:

 a - input 1
 b - input 2